“I’m taking a quick trip overseas, but it’s only for a few days. Do I really need travel insurance?”

 - Be sure that the policy you purchase has medical travel insurance.
-This will limit the burden you have to pay our of your own pocket if you are taken to the emergency room.
-This insurance is crucial if you become ill while traveling or for international traveling since your regular health insurance plan won’t always cover your medical bills.
+This will limit the burden you have to pay out of your own pocket in case you have to go to the emergency room.
+This insurance is crucial if you become international traveling since your regular health insurance plan won’t always cover your medical bills in another country.

 - You should also have trip cancellation insurance which covers pre-payments on things like holiday travel arrangements that could be interrupted or even canceled, due to extreme weather (flooding, hurricanes, tsunamis, etc.) This also covers sickness, injuries, and other issues depending on the policy.

 - There is medical evacuation insurance which will cover costs that are associated with your transportation to a hospital in a medical emergency.
 This also helps get you to travel in case the local facilities are inadequate.
 This policy is one of the best for international travelers, especially if you plan to boldly go where no tourist has gone before.